Parisson/Telemeta/README.rst

 Overview
 =========

-Telemeta is a free and open source web audio archiving software which introduces useful and secure methods to backup, index, transcode, analyse and publish any digitalized audio file with extensive metadata.
-It is dedicated to collaborative media archiving projects, research laboratories and digital humanities - and especially in ethnomusicological use cases - who wants to easily organize, backup and publish documented sound collections of audio files, CDs, digitalized vinyls and magnetic tapes over a strong database, in accordance with open web standards.
+Telemeta is a free and open source collaborative multimedia asset management software which introduces useful and secure methods to archive, backup, transcode, analyse,  annotate and publish any digitalized video or audio file with extensive metadata.
+It is dedicated to collaborative media archiving projects, research laboratories and digital humanities - especially in ethno-musicological use cases - who need to easily organize and publish documented sound collections of audio files, CDs, digitalized vinyls and magnetic tapes over a strong database, in a secure platform and in accordance with open web standards.

 Key features: